Timeline of the gender pay gap in sports: 2010s

 2014 – Le Tour de France offered La Course, which is a women's event that offers the same prize money as a man does for winning the Tour.

-2015 – US Women's Soccer Team won the 2015 FIFA World Cup and collectively received $6 million dollars less than the US Men's Soccer Team, which lost in the first round of knockouts.
+2015 – US Women's Soccer Team won the 2015 FIFA World Cup and collectively received $6 million less than the US Men's Soccer Team, which lost in the first round of knockouts.

 2016 – After their 2015 FIFA World Cup win, five members of the US Women's Soccer Team (Carli Loyd, Hope Solo, Alex Morgan, Megan Rapinoe, and Becky Sauerbrunn) filed a wage discrimination complaint with the Equal Employment Opportunity Commission against the US Soccer Federation.

 2016 – Surfers Andrea Moller, Bianca Valenti, Keala Kennelly, Paige Alms, Karen Tynan, and Sabrina Brennan, founded the Commission for Equity in Women's Surfing.
 It aims to increase the number of events and number of awards for women, as well as offer equal prize money.